Explore composable code

 The

-MaterialThemesets the look of the application.
+MaterialTheme()sets the look of the application.
 The default settings can be customized.
 For example, you can choose colors, shapes, and typography.The

-Columncomposable controls the layout of the application.
-Here, it displays aButtonabove theAnimatedVisibilitycomposable.The
+Column()composable controls the layout of the application.
+Here, it displays aButtonabove theAnimatedVisibility()composable.The

-The horizontalAlignment parameter of the Column centers its content.
-But for this to have any effect, the column should take up the full width of its container.
-This is achieved using the modifier parameter.
+The horizontalAlignment parameter of the Column() function centers the column's content.
+For this to come into effect, the column should take up the full width of its container.
+You can achieve this by using the modifier parameter.

 Managing the state

-The final aspect of the sample composable is how the state is managed.
-The showContent property in the App composable is built using the mutableStateOf() function, which means it's a state object that can be observed:
+The loaded image has a persistent quality: it should consistently remain either visible or hidden across recompositions unless user clicks the button.
+The showContent property in the App() composable is built using the mutableStateOf() function, which means it's a state object that can be observed:

 When the value of the state changes, any composables that observe it are re-invoked.
 This allows any of the widgets they produce to be redrawn.
 This is called a recomposition.

-In your application, the only place where the state is changed is in the click event of the button.
-The onClick event handler flips the value of the showContent property.
-As a result, the image gets shown or hidden along with a Greeting().greet() call because the parent AnimatedVisibility composable observes showContent.
+The only place where the state is changed is in the onClick parameter of the Button() call.
+The event handler flips the value of the showContent property.
+As a result, the image gets shown or hidden along with a Greeting().greet() call because the parent AnimatedVisibility() composable observes showContent.

 Launching UI on different platforms